Corredor1230/PeriodSplitter/README.md

 ## Features

 * **Pitch Detection:** Robust fundamental frequency ($f_0$) estimation.
-* **Transient Detection:** Detects the closest zero-crossings surrounding the initial burst of energy of the signal: the transient.
+* **Transient Detection:** Uses a sliding RMS window to detect the initial onset of the signal, and an autocorrelation algorithm to detect the end of the transient as the point where signal periodicity begins.
-* **Period Segmentation:** Intelligently segments the audio by pitch periods from as close to the initial transient as possible to the point where all overtones' amplitudes fall below the specified threshold.
+* **Period Segmentation:** Intelligently segments the audio by pitch periods from the end of the initial transient to the point where all overtones' amplitudes fall below the specified threshold in decibels.
 * **Overtone Analysis:** Identifies the most representative partials in the signal using a long FFT analysis.
 * **Harmonic Tracking:** Tracks the precise frequency and amplitude of each partial over the entire duration of the audio file.
 * **Highly Configurable:** Provides detailed control over every stage of the analysis pipeline.
-* **Binary Output:** Saves analysis data in efficient binary formats for easy loading into other environments (e.g., Python, MATLAB, or back into C++).
+* **Binary Output:** Saves analysis data in binary formats for easy loading into other environments (e.g., Python, MATLAB, or back into C++).

 ---